TalChess/server/README.md

 - API - Remove line from study queue (remove from users queue)
 - API - Create learning session (create a session based on the users study queue)

-### Bigger task
+### Bigger tasks
-- put lines to db and create a API which returns all of them in an array
+- Put lines to db and create a API which returns all of them in an array
 - Paginate afterwards

 ## Misc